vinay1225-dot/new_pro/howto/elastic-cloud.md

 Because Elastic Cloud is running on infrastructure that we do not manage or have access to, we cannot use our exporters/Prometheus/Thanos/Alertmanager setup.
 For this reason, the only available option is to use Elasticsearch built-in monitoring that is storing monitoring metrics in Elasticsearch indices.
 In production environment, it makes sense to use a separate cluster for storing monitoring metrics (if metrics were stored on the same cluster, we wouldn't know the cluster is down because monitoring would be down as well).

-There are 3 places where you check cluster performance:
+There are 3 places where you can check cluster performance:
 - ElasticCloud interface (on the deployment page -> Performance)
 - in Kibana, in cluster itself (provided monitoring is enabled)
 - in Kibana, in the monitoring cluster (provided monitoring is configured to forward metrics to another cluster)

+When monitoring is enabled on a cluster and configured to send metrics to another Elastic cluster, it's the receiving clusters' responsibility to handle metrics rotation, i.e. the receiving cluster needs to have retention configured.
+For more details see: https://www.elastic.co/guide/en/cloud/current/ec-enable-monitoring.html#ec-monitoring-retention  and https://www.elastic.co/guide/en/elasticsearch/reference/current/monitoring-settings.html

 ## Alerting ##